-Keswick is a real playground for water sports – there’s a reason why it’s known as the adventure capital of the Lake District!
+Keswick is a real playground for watersports: there’s a reason it’s known as the adventure capital of the Lake District!
 The town sits on Derwentwater, one of the most popular lakes in the national park, and the River Derwent and River Greta both run through the town.

 So with all of that wonderful water surrounding you, you’ll no doubt want to get in and on it.
-Read on for our favourite water sports in Keswick and nearby.
+Read on for our favourite watersports in Keswick and nearby.

-The ultimate water sport in Keswick has to be ghyll scrambling!
+The ultimate watersport in Keswick has to be ghyll scrambling!
 Suitable for young kids, teenagers, and adventurous adults alike, this adrenaline-pumping sport is great as a group activity or just for couples.
 After a short walk to the top of the ghyll, you’ll get into the water with a splash, then head downstream, taking in some stunning scenery as you go!

 There’s no better way to explore the water than by kayaking on a river or lake.
 While Derwentwater is fantastic when viewed from the shores, you just don’t get the full effect until you’re really out there.
 Picture the scene: the sun’s out, there’s a gentle breeze, and you’re taking a break from paddling.
 Bob about and look around to get a real feel for why so many people are in love with Keswick and the Lake District.

-You can get a taste for this yourself on Derwentwater, where there are three marinas where you can hire a sailboat.
-If you know what you’re doing, get right out on the water by yourself, or else book in some tuition and learn all the ins and outs!
+You can get a taste for this when you go sailing on Derwentwater.
+The lake has two marinas where you can hire a sailboat.
+If you know what you’re doing, get right out on the water by yourself, or else book some tuition and learn all the ins and outs!

 Slip over waterfalls, glide down zip wires and abseil over sheer drops.
-Not only will you get thoroughly wet, you’ll get to see secret spots of the Lake District that are hidden from anyone who doesn’t experience this particular water sport!
+Not only will you get thoroughly wet, you’ll get to see secret spots of the Lake District that are hidden from anyone who doesn’t experience this particular watersport!

 Alternatively, you might prefer a rafting adventure without the rapids, and raft building is the perfect activity for families and groups of friends.
 Work together or split into teams and compete to make the best raft.
 Then you’ll launch it onto Derwentwater and see just how far you can get before you sink!